Understand How Your Homeowners Association Impacts Your HVAC Requirements

 Whether in a community of single-family homes or an attached community, homeowner associations (HOA) exist to protect the property interests of everyone within a community.
 They establish and help residents adhere to rules and regulations that govern the appearance and other aspects of both public and private areas.
 That being said, HOAs can complicate HVAC requirements for individual property owners.

 Some HOAs in single-family home communities have restrictions that regulate the exterior noise of a home.
 One alternative to a possibly noisy outside air conditioning compressor is a ductless mini-split HVAC system.
-These systems are among the most versatile and energy efficient types of HVAC options.
+These systems are among the most versatile and energy-efficient types of HVAC options.
 Examples of a mini-split system are the Mitsubishi Electric alternative HVAC systems.
-They offer both ductless and ducted cooling and heating systems that focus on individual rooms and living spaces instead of utilizing a one size fits all approach.
+They offer both ductless and ducted cooling and heating systems that focus on individual rooms and living spaces instead of utilizing a one size fit all approach.

 While mini-split systems are not that well known in the United States, they have been successfully used for decades in Europe, Asia, and other places around the globe.
 These HVAC options reduce energy costs and provide easy solutions for entire homes, multi-zone living spaces, and enclosed patios.
 They are ideal for additions and renovations as well as homes without space for ductwork.
 Mini-split systems are also an excellent solution to HOA requirements regarding the appearance of outdoor components of your HVAC system.